Omar Prewitt: Basketball Nymburk

 On August 18, 2020, he has signed with ERA Nymburk of the Czech National Basketball League.

 Brose Bamberg

 On July 20, 2021, he has signed with Brose Bamberg of the Basketball Bundesliga (BBL).

 Petkim

 On July 13, 2022, he has signed with Petkim Spor of the Turkish Basketball Super League.

+Tofaş

+On July 10, 2023, he signed with Tofaş of Basketbol Süper Ligi (BSL).

 Personal

 Prewitt's mother, Lea (née Wise), was an All-Southeastern Conference guard at Kentucky and was the head women's basketball coach at Centre College.
 Lea Prewitt was inducted into the Kentucky Athletic Hall of Fame in 1999.